Building a Near-Zero-Cost Serverless Task Manager on AWS

 So instead of using NAT, I:

-That allowed Lambda to communicate with DynamoDB through private AWS networking, without needing internet egress through NAT.
+This allowed Lambda to communicate with DynamoDB entirely through private AWS networking, without needing internet egress through NAT.
+Because DynamoDB is a regional managed service (it lives outside the VPC), the Gateway Endpoint acts as a route-table-level gateway that directs DynamoDB traffic over the AWS backbone network.

 This one decision made a huge difference.
-It improved both security and cost efficiency at the same time.
+It improved both security and cost efficiency at the same time — Gateway VPC Endpoints for DynamoDB have no additional charge.

 Step 5.
 Apply IAM least privilege